fredricknyangau/fredricknyangau/README.md

 # 👋 Hi, I'm Fredrick!

-I'm an Intermediate Full-Stack Developer specializing in the MERN stack (MongoDB, Express.js, React.js, Node.js).
+I'm a Junior Full-Stack Developer specializing in the MERN stack (MongoDB, Express.js, React.js, Node.js).
 Driven by a passion for clean code and intuitive design, I build scalable and user-centric web solutions that improve user engagement and streamline business processes.
 Eager to contribute to innovative projects and continuously expand my skill set.

 ---